Shlomo Shleifer: Reputation

-He died in 1957 while teaching a Torah class.
+He died the 27/3/1957 while teaching a Torah class.
 He is best known for sustaining a synagogue in Moscow during the worst years of Stalinist repression against Jews.
 As a government appointee, he demonstrated loyalty to Stalin, and denied that there was anti-semitism in the USSR.
 He maintained ties with foreign Jewish figures as part of the wartime campaign to promote the participation of Soviet Jews in the war effort.